stefano-lupo/Computer-Architecture/tutorial4/README.md

 Thus we expect the program to take an extra four cycles due to the pipeline starting off empty.

 ### Stalls
 However there is still an extra 2 unexplained cycles.
-The reason for these extra 2 cycles is due to pipeline stalls.
+The reason for these extra 2 cycles is pipeline stalls.
 The first time a stall is encountered is upon reaching the `J E0` instruction for the first time.
 As this is an unconditonal branch, this branch will always be taken and thus on the first time it is reached, it creates a pipeline stall.
 This is due to the fact that when the jump instruction is being decoded, the memory address of the next PC (the one to jump to) is being calculated.
 Thus this produces a stall of 1 clock cycle.